-1. Each pastor is responsible for:
+- 1. Each pastor is responsible for: - a.

-- a.
 Furnishings for as many bedrooms as the family needs - b.
 Personal items such as television, vacuum cleaner, small appliances, dishes, glassware, flatware, cleaning tools, wastebaskets, and decorative accessories - c.
 The following regular maintenance - i.
 Routine cleaning - ii.
 Floor maintenance - iii.
 Trash disposal and recycling - d.
 It is expected that the pastor shall provide tenant (renters) insurance to cover property loss and personal liability. - e.
-Restitution for any damage beyond moral wear and tear. - f.
+Restitution for any damage beyond normal wear and tear. - f.
 At the time of a move, the current pastor shall remove all personal items and furniture from the parsonage and property and shall leave the parsonage in a "broom clean" state.
-Pastors are responsible for cleaning and disinfecting all surfaces such as kitchen counters, appliances and cabinets, bathroom fixtures, and church owned furniture that has been used by the parsonage family during their time in the parsonage.

-2. Each charge shall provide:
+The cost for removal of furnishings and personal property not previously agreed upon with the church will be met by the pastor.
+Pastors are responsible for cleaning and disinfecting all surfaces such as kitchen counters, appliances and cabinets, bathroom fixtures, and church owned furniture that has been used by the parsonage family during their time in the parsonage. - 2.
+Each charge shall provide: - a.

-- a.
 Utilities heat, electric, gas/oil, sewage, cable, internet and basic telephone, as well as any property taxes or HOA fees that are assessed to the parsonage. - b.
 Maintenance for all parsonage equipment - c.
 Basic furniture for all rooms except the bedrooms (see above) - d.
 Funds for the repair of the parsonage and its maintenance should be allocated and allowed to accumulate so that continuing care and major repairs can be made when needed. - e.
 At the time of a move, the church is responsible for cleaning and preparing the parsonage for the new pastor and her/his family.
-This includes washing or dry-cleaning curtains and drapes, cleaning window blinds, shampooing carpets and/or washing floor coverings, washing windows, cleaning disinfecting garbage cans, doorknobs, etc. - f.
-Congregations and pastors are expected to follow the guidelines of the state and the CDC with regard to effective and proper cleaning procedures of parsonages at the time of a pastoral change.
-The most updated information for cleaning and disinfection is available on the CDC website at https://www.cdc.gov/.
+This includes washing or dry-cleaning curtains and drapes, cleaning window blinds, shampooing carpets and/or washing floor coverings, washing windows, cleaning disinfecting garbage cans, doorknobs, etc.